HathorNetwork/rfcs/projects/hathor-wallet-headless/0005-early-send-tx-lock-release.md

 ## Wallet-lib autorun

+We should aim to affect all types of wallets capable of sending transactions (P2SH, P2PKH, HSM, Fireblocks, etc.).
 The wallet facade has some methods that are meant to prepare and send transactions, these methods return a promise that resolves when the transaction is accepted by the network.
 This promise is the return of either `run` or `runFromMining` from the `SendTransaction` facade.